On a conjecture of Furusho over function fields: Fiber coproduct of Anderson dual -motives

 For each $1\leq \ell \leq T$, we denote by $\widetilde{\alpha}_{\ell}:=(\alpha_{\ell 1},\ldots, \alpha_{\ell n})\in \Mat_{1\times n}(\cM_{\ell}')$ the image of the $\ok[\sigma]$-basis $\alpha=(\alpha_{1},\ldots,\alpha_{n})$ for $\cN$ under the map $\cN \hookrightarrow \cM_{\ell}'$.
 We understand that for $1\leq \ell \leq s$, $\widetilde{\alpha}_{\ell}$ is a $\ok[\sigma]$-basis for $\cM_{\ell}'$ since $\cN \cong \cM_{\ell}'$, and since $\cM_{\ell}''$ is free of finite rank over $\ok[\sigma]$ for $s+1\leq \ell \leq T$, $\widetilde{\alpha}_{\ell}$ can be extended to a $\ok[\sigma]$-basis $(\widetilde{\alpha}_{\ell},\beta_{\ell})$ for $\cM_{\ell}'$ for some $\beta_{\ell}\in \Mat_{1\times h_{\ell}}(\cM_{\ell}')$ with $h_{\ell} := \rank_{\ok[\sigma]} \cM_{\ell}''$.
 Note that the image of $\beta_{\ell}$ under the quotient map $\cM_{\ell}' \twoheadrightarrow \cM_{\ell}''$ forms a $\ok[\sigma]$-basis for $\cM_{\ell}''$.
 By convenience, for $1\leq \ell \leq s$ we put $h_{\ell}=0$ and $\beta_{\ell}=\emptyset$.

-We note that for the case applied to prove Theorem~\ref{Thm: Introduction}, the $\cN$ above would be the $n$th tensor power of the Carlitz $t$-motive and the $\cM_{\ell}'$ would be the Anderson dual $t$-motive occurring from certain Carlitz multiple polylogarithms at certain integral points constructed from~\cite{C14, CPY14}.
-See Sec.~\ref{Sec: proof of main thm}.
+We note that to prove Theorem~\ref{Thm: Introduction}, we will take $\cN$ to be the $n$th tensor power of the Carlitz $t$-motive and take $\left\{ \cM_{\ell}' \right\}$ to be the Anderson dual $t$-motives constructed in~\cite{C14, CPY14}, whose periods involve Carlitz multiple polylogarithms at specific integral points.
+Related details are given in Sec.~\ref{Sec: proof of main thm}.